xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 you'd like it to behave.
 What we have not addressed is the issue of when to allow and when to deny the use of operations involving different  data  types.
-In other  words,  what  should  be  the SEMANTICS of our compiler?
+In other  words,  what  should  be  the _semantics_ of our compiler?
 Do we want automatic type conversion for all cases, for some cases, or not at all?

 Let's pause here to think about this a bit more.
 To  do  so, it